cce-bigdataintro-1160/CEBD-1160-fall-2019-site/5-pythonadv.md

 * Plotting Charts with MatPlotLib

 ### Importing and Using Libraries
+* In order to facilitate reading and manipulating datasets, we'll need to use a few libraries like numpy, pandas and matplotlib
 * Libraries are packages of classes and functions previously written to be reused as components
 * In order to import packages in Python they either have to:
   * be part of the [standard library](https://docs.python.org/3/library/)